Application of three-body stability to globular clusters: II. Observed velocity dispersions: Stability boundary in GCs

+The radially dependent relaxation timescale can be used with the assumption that the timescale for a star to random walk out of the cluster takes 10 GC-galaxy orbits.
+Thus the chaos radius will satisfy this condition if $T_{rx}(r_c) \lapprox 10 T_o$ where $T_o$ is the radial period of the GC-galaxy orbit.
+In many clusters this relation will not be satisfied and so an effective chaos radius $r_c^*$ is sought such that $r_c^* > r_c$ and $T_{rx}(r_c^*) = 10 T_o$.
+The corrected chaos radius is then given by

+where $T_o/T_{rx}(r_c)$ is determined by \reqOne{gc_relaxtime} and $r_t$ is the standard King tidal radius defined by \reqTwo{rtidal}{rtidal_King}.
+This corrected radius forms the basis for using the stability boundary to predict where the velocity dispersion will flatten in the Milky Way globular clusters in Section~\ref{AppMWGCS}.

-As pointed out by \citet{FH2000} the tidal radius does not act as an instant remover of stars.
+Note that neither the tidal radius nor the stability boundary act as an instant remover of stars, as pointed out by \citet{FH2000} and more recently investigated numerically by \cite{KupperEtAl2010}.
 They found for GCs on circular orbits that the escape timescales for stars beyond the tidal radii could be long enough to allow some stars to stay in this region indefinitely.
 This means that the predicted tidal radius will be a lower limit as stars outside this can still be close to the GC while remaining formally unbound.
 Stars on such unstable orbits will be observable inside the King radius, but are expected to have very different velocities compared to an equilibrium cluster.
-The effect of stars on these orbits on the observable velocity dispersion profile is discussed in the next section.
+The effect of stars on these orbits on the observable velocity dispersion and surface brightness profiles are discussed in the next section.